-Trap selection is an important component of any trapping and monitoring program within an IPM program.
-Improper selection of a trap style can lead to a misrepresentation of true pest numbers in an area.
-This is due to the fact that pest may:
+Trap selection is an important component of trapping and monitoring within any IPM program.
+Using an improper trap style can lead to a misrepresentation of true pest counts in an area.
+This is due to the fact that a pest may:

-- Not be able to enter a trap to be captured because of an inability to fly or crawl into the trap because of its design.
+- Not be able to enter a trap to be captured because of an inability to fly or crawl into the trap due to its design.
 For example – using a suspended hanging trap for monitoring when your main pest is a beetle that rarely flies.

 - Be able to escape the trap once it enters because of the design.
 For example – using a glue trap that has only a thin glue surface to try to capture rodents or large insects that can easily pull themselves from the glue once they enter the trap.

 The result of both of these is a monitoring program that is not actually collecting the type of data you require.

 There is no single best type of trap to use in a pest monitoring program.
 It is important to match the specific trap to the environmental conditions in each particular situation and to the limitations of the target pest.
 Some considerations include:

 - crawling vs. flying insects.